Etch Media — Staff Tracking & Performance

 Weekly Attendance

 Stacked bar showing On-Time (green), Late (orange), and Absent (red) staff by day.
-Auto-logged from camera network and badge readers, eliminating manual tracking errors.
+Auto-logged from entrance/exit face recognition cameras, eliminating manual tracking errors.

 Insight: Monday shows 3 lates (above typical 1–2).
 Tuesday–Friday stable.
 Thursday 1 absence (illness called in).
 Track Monday lates for pattern—may need shift time adjustment or manager reminder.